Reubzz/discord-canvas/README.md

 # Reubz - discord-canvas
-- Welcome Channel Images for Welcome Module in Reubz Bot
+- Various Canvas Models for different Modules for use by Bots made by Reubz.
+- Package made with the idea to have a Cleaner Code in the Bot Files.
+And also make this Package available and easy to transfer at the same time.

 ## Installation